History of the conflict

 How it started

-The region of Jammu & Kashmir has been the subject of dispute for over six decades since the end of British rule in India and the establishment of Pakistan as an independent nation.
+The region of Jammu & Kashmir has been the subject of dispute for over seven decades since the end of British rule in India & the establishment of Pakistan as an independent nation.

-Kashmir conflict, and the struggle for its resolution
+The Kashmir conflict & the struggle for its resolution

 The more people that are made aware of the issues facing in Kashmir, the more help and support can be provided to prevent the ongoing struggle in the region from escalating or turning into a full-scale war.
 It is essential that the International Community is encouraged to play a positive role as mediator & facilitator of negotiations toward a peace settlement.
 Unless there is pressure put on the region to settle the dispute and end the human rights violations, it is more likely that the region will never see a resolution come to pass.
 It is for that reason that it is imperative for the International Community to get involved, as their support & demand for a solution will make a resolution far more likely.
 If it is only ever the same voices that are heard, people might stop listening, therefore we must ensure that more people are made aware of the situation & decide to speak up about it, and demand an end to the atrocities occurring in Kashmir.